rkgIITBh/data-structures.github.io/HTML/AmortizedTimeSplaying.md

 time or time partitioned over a sequence of operations.
 If we consider an operation in isolation then the average bound does not work.
 So, we need to provide an analysis of the amortized time.

 We start with a potential function.
-A potential function is a kind of reserve energy as a phycist may define.
+A potential function is a kind of reserve energy as a physicist may define.
 The reserve energy tells us a system's intrinsic capabilities to work.
 When we execute some activities potentials reduce.
 We can increase potential by eating nutritious food and train under a physical trainer.
 Amortised cost relies on doing some expensive activities to make